scriptskip/f11/README.md

 Commands

-"url" - go to url
+"URL" - go to url

-"words" - search on Google
+"WORD" - search on Google

-"/word" - get query
+"/WORD" - get query

 "" - open "google.com"

 " " - reload this page

+" NUMBER" - autoreload page with NUMBER seconds timeout

-" url" - go to url in to new tab
+" URL" - go to url in to new tab

-" night" - enable night mode on this site
+" dark" or " night" - enable night mode on this site

 " day" - disable night mode